KamilKrauze/NES-Emulator-PrjGen-Improvement/README.md

 Basic NES emulator that only supports NROM (mapper 0) games.

+For changes to this project by @KamilKrauze go to [Changes](#changes)

 ## PreMake Project Files
 DISCLAIMER: I do not own the right nor contribute to the PreMake project.

-You may use PreMake optionally to generate your project files you can also use the provided CMake files that are already provided by @filip-arch.
+You may use PreMake optionally to generate your project files you can also use the provided CMake files that are already provided by [@filip-arch](https://github.com/filip-arch).

 > 1. Download [PreMake5](https://premake.github.io/) and insert into the project root directory.
 > 2. You may either run the bash script `GenerateProjectFiles.sh` as shown below: